kaz-utashiro/App-week/README.md

 - **--i18n**
 - **--i18n-v**

-    Both of these enables I18N options and Country/Language information will be show if used **--i18n-v**.
+    Both of these enables I18N options and Territory/Language information will be shown if used **--i18n-v**.

 # MODULES